hyperledger/aries-endorser-service/README.md

 GENESIS_URL=https://raw.githubusercontent.com/sovrin-foundation/sovrin/master/sovrin/pool_transactions_sandbox_genesis ./manage start --logs
 ```

-(And obviously with the above you need to provide a suitable tails server parameter.)
+(And, with the above, you need to provide a suitable tails server parameter.)

 By default, the `./manage` script will use a random seed to generate the Endorser's public DID.
-Author agents will need to know this public DID in order to create transactions for endorsement.
-If you need to start the Endorser using a "well known DID" you can start with the `ENDORSER_SEED` parameter:
+Author agents will need to know this public DID to create transactions for endorsement.
+If you need to start the Endorser using a "well-known DID" you can start with the `ENDORSER_SEED` parameter:

 ```bash
 ENDORSER_SEED=<your 32 char seed> ./manage start --logs